RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Prometheus Plugin for ROCm Data Center Tool
 ###############################################

-The ROCm Data Center (RDC) Tool now provides the Prometheus plugin, a Python client to collect the telemetry data of the GPU.
-The RDC uses Python binding for Prometheus and the collected plugin.
-The Python binding maps the RDC C APIs to Python using ctypes.
-The functions supported by C APIs can also be used in the Python binding.
+The ROCm Data Center (RDC) Tool now provides the Prometheus plugin, a PyThon client to collect the telemetry data of the GPU.
+The RDC uses
+PyThon binding for Prometheus and the collected plugin.
+The PyThon binding maps the RDC C APIs to Python using ctypes.
+The functions supported by C APIs can also be used in the PyThon binding.

 For more information, refer to

 https://github.com/RadeonOpenCompute/ROCm/blob/master/AMD_ROCm_DataCenter_Tool_User_Guide.pdf

-Python Binding
+PyThon Binding
 ################

 The ROCm Data Center (RDC) Tool now uses PyThon Binding for Prometheus and collectd plugins.
 PyThon binding maps the RDC C APIs to PyThon using ctypes.
 All the functions supported by C APIs can also be used in PyThon binding.
 A generic PyThon class RdcReader is created to simplify the usage of the RDC:

 -  Users can only specify the fields they want to monitor.
 RdcReader creates groups and fieldgroups, watches the fields, and fetches the fields.

 -  The RdcReader can support both the Embedded and Standalone mode.
 Standalone mode can be used with and without authentication.

 -  In the Standalone mode, the RdcReader can automatically reconnect to  rdcd when connection is lost.When rdcd is restarted, the previously created group and fieldgroup may lose.
 The RdcReader can re-create them and watch the fields after a reconnect.

 -  If the client is restarted, RdcReader can detect the groups and fieldgroups created previously, and, therefore, can avoid recreating them.

 -  Users can pass the unit converter if they do not want to use the RDC default unit.

 See the following sample program to monitor the power and GPU utilization using the RdcReader:

 ::